AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 }
 ```

 and we run the page, it will instead show the fallback first and then show the delayed message after 5 seconds.
-But notice this components still runs *on the server*!
+But notice this component still runs *on the server*!
 How can you opt into <code>Suspense</code> on the server?
 You don't.
 The Payload returned from the function, when processed on the client, builds a Virtual DOM that includes a <Suspense> boundary.

 The Payload looks like this: